Marius-python/Scripts/README.md

 **Have to setup for script to work in Azure tenant:**
 *  Appreg in B2C tenant, with clientID, ClientSecret.
-*  Appreg in StorageAccount, blobstorage contributer.
+*  Appreg in StorageAccount, blobstorage contributor.
 *  AppSettings needs to be configured:
   * B2C_TenantID
   * TARGET_SubID